2025 Poetry Out Missouri State Champion Louisa Blackmoore | photo, Lloyd Grotjan

 “Students tell us this dynamic competition has a powerful impact on their lives,” said Michael Donovan, Missouri Arts Council executive director.
 “Poetry Out Loud reaches students in schools all over Missouri.
 We are proud to have been part of this program from its beginning in 2006.”

 Poetry Out Loud encourages the study of great poetry by providing free educational materials and a dynamic recitation competition to high school students across the country.
 Competitions start in individual high schools or with local organizations such as libraries and other nonprofits.
-The winners of one tier of competition advance to the next, ending at the national finals.
+The winners of one tier of competition advance to the next.
+The competition culminates at the national finals with the 53 students who won their state or territory’s championship.

 From the first national Poetry Out Loud in 2006 through today, these are Missouri’s state champions.